 To reiterate, interconnected relationships require you to be present.
 The phrase, “it takes two to tango” is quite apt in this instance as it takes you to be present for the full dance of life.
 Non-judgemental present awareness is essential to interpersonal communication as well as supporting our interconnectedness.
 This combined with an understanding that we need the feedback of interpersonal contact as well as a reinforcement of our Own True Nature, we should never see interconnectedness as a threat again.

 A bonus to all of this is that we can also open up our eyes to even broader view of the world.
 As we develop interconnectedness skills we also develop a deeper understanding of a connection to the world around us.
 Some people may feel that connection stops at interpersonal relationships, in other words people see that all there is in the world are people.
 However, if interconnectedness is developed deeply enough and worked on, there can be a greater understanding and acceptance of the world around you.
-This could manifest in a deeper awareness of the natural world around you, the environment and our effect on it or even your faith in a creator God.
+This could manifest in a deeper awareness of the natural world around you.
 If you are able to see through the EGO and the solid structures that you have created over a lifetime and start to see the threads that run through everything then you see the world from a different perspective.